istio/istio.io/content/en/docs/examples/microservices-istio/single/index.md

 - Listen to the port it receives as a parameter.
-- Expect `HTTP GET` requests on the `/ratings/{productID}` path and return the ratings of the product matching the value you specify for `productID`.
+- Expect `HTTP GET` requests on the `/ratings/{productID}` path and return the ratings of the product matching the value the client specifies for `productID`.
 - Expect `HTTP POST` requests on the `/ratings/{productID}` path and update the ratings of the product matching the value you specify for `productID`.